-The Green Deal aims to transform the UK's building stock to make all properties warmer and cheaper to run, without having to pay all of the upfront costs.
+The Green Deal Assessment Report aims to transform the UK's building stock to make all properties warmer and cheaper to run, without households having to pay all of the upfront costs.

-New Energy Company Obligation grants (ECO) will also be available for disadvantaged groups and hard-to-treat homes (including properties with solid walls or non-standard cavities) and will integrate with the Green Deal, allowing an energy supplier subsidy for qualifying properties.
+New Energy Company Obligation grants (ECO) are also available for disadvantaged groups and hard-to-treat homes (including properties with solid walls or non-standard cavities) and integrates with the Green Deal, allowing an energy supplier subsidy for qualifying properties.
 This means that for some households, these new installations may be completely free of charge.

 All homeowners and tenants will benefit from a comprehensive and impartial Green Deal Assessment of their property, and will be able to shop around between different offers in the market place.
 Customers can use the new Green Deal finance to pay for the energy efficiency measure up to the limit of the "golden rule" or the can use it alongside their own investment where they want other improvement measures which are not expected to generate savings on their energy bill.